ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-09-ethereum-classic-course-8-ethereum-classics-monetary-policy/index.md

 What is called the inflation rate is the rate of production or issuance of new currency per year.

-When Ethereum Classic and Ethereum were one chain the annual rate of coin production was very high, at more than 14%, because the base was small and issuance was still high.
+When Ethereum Classic and Ethereum were one chain, the annual rate of coin production was very high, more than 14%, because the base was small and issuance was still high.

 However, as the ETC eras have been progressing, its inflation rate has been drastically reduced.